code-flightright/cs-javascript-fullstack/README.md

 As an out put of this exercise we expect to see a minimum of the following:

-- display nr of entries for each country
+- display number of entries for each country
-- display a random picture of a citinsen
+- display a random picture of a citinsen that is provided by API call
 - display a vote button for each coutry

 The objective of this exercise is to have you walk us through a solution you have created.
 Do as much or as little as you would like.